-Construction Pmi in the United Kingdom is expected to be 49.10 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Pmi in the United Kingdom to stand at 52.10 in 12 months time.
-In the long-term, the United Kingdom Construction Pmi is projected to trend around 53.60 points in 2020, according to our econometric models.
+Construction PMI in the United Kingdom is expected to be 51.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.